luanpotter/dotfiles/README.md

    source ~/.bashrc
  ```

- * Use the script to install the custom fonts:
+ * Use the script to install the custom fonts (note: Linux only!)

 ```bash
     cd ./fonts